gulfemy/opentelemetry-demo-gcp/README.md

 ### Dashboard Design Philosophy

-The Grafana dashboard was designed with three core principles in mind:

-### Dashboard Design Philosophy

 The Grafana dashboard follows a structured observability approach, integrating multiple data sources into a cohesive monitoring solution:

 **Data Source Integration:**